johnovelli/anya-shop-bot/README.md

   ```
   ![Gameplay Settings](https://github.com/johnovelli/anya-shop-bot/blob/main/imgs/config/armor_example.jpg?raw=true)

-  *Armor purchased by the bot using these parameters*
+  *Armor purchased by the bot using these parameters.*

 **Claw:**
 - **min_skill:** Defines the minimum number of assassin or trap